Should You Scrap Your Static Caravan?

 If you've already been told it's only fit for scrap, that might be true.
 But it's also worth getting a second opinion - ideally from someone who deals with buyers, not just removal.

-The Risk of Accepting a Low Scrap Offer Too Quickly
+The Risk of Accepting a Scrap Caravan Offer Too Quickly

 We’ve spoken to owners who accepted £100 to have their caravan scrapped, only to later discover it could have sold for £1,500 to a buyer looking for a renovation project.

-Here's the thing: scrap dealers don't sell caravans.
+Scrap dealers don’t sell caravans.
 They dismantle them.
-So they're not assessing resale potential - they're assessing metal weight and removal cost.
+So they’re not assessing resale potential - they’re assessing weight and removal cost.

 If your caravan still has: